CinePik/catalog/README.md

 # catalog
-Microservice for providing the tv catalog
+Node.js microservice for providing the tv catalog